-Caring for elderly people is a role that requires many natural skills, skills that are not easily taught at College or at Training Courses.
-Empathy, patience, good listening and a cheerful attitude are a few key personality traits that are essential to provide meaningful support to an older person and to create a relevant and lasting relationship with them.
+Caring for elderly people requires many natural skills, that are not easily taught at college or at training courses.
+Empathy, patience, good listening and a cheerful attitude are a few key personality traits that are essential to provide meaningful support to an elderly person and to create a relevant and lasting relationship with them.

 Patience is an essential quality when supporting someone who might have become very slow through age and physical disability.
 Walking, eating or getting dressed can all turn into very long and time consuming activities.
 Even talking can be a difficult process.
 It is important not to rush elderly people through any of these activities and not to make them feel inadequate or embarrassed by trying to do things for them.
 A carer’s role is to promote a person’s independence through appropriate and dignified support.

-A carer, therefore, has the power to make a real difference in a vulnerable person’s life, simply by using and sharing their natural talents, in what is a very rewarding and undoubtedly enjoyable role!
+A Bright Carer has the power to make a real difference in a vulnerable person’s life, simply by using and sharing their natural talents, in what is a very rewarding and undoubtedly enjoyable role.